choulab/lab-website/content/authors/sachin/_index.md

 ---
 # Display name
-name: Travis Douglas
+name: Sachin Davis

 # Username (this should match the folder name)
 authors:
-- travis
+- sachin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD candidate
+role: MASc candidate

 # Organizations/Affiliations
 organizations: